devsecurity/jarlob.github.io/_posts/2020-02-27-mobile-data-leak.md

 ```
 curl --request POST http://mtis2.m-transportas.lt/api/token "Content-Type: application/x-www-form-urlencoded" -d "client_id=mticket&CountryCode=310&grant_type=mobileProvider" --header "x-tele2-subid: {your id from previous runs incremented by one}"
 ```
 You will receive the token id for a user with completely different phone number!
 The service got fooled even though we connected not from a mobile network.
-While possibly there is no threat in someone spoofing your identity to buy you tickets you wouldn't like to get a bill in the end of a month for a parking or mobile payments (up to 30 Eur) you didn't do.
+While possibly there is no threat in someone spoofing your identity to buy you tickets, you wouldn't like to get a bill in the end of a month for a parking or mobile payments (up to 50 Eur?) you didn't do.
 The presence of the special headers cannot be used to prove your identity.

 ### Conclusions
-The HTTP injection is ancient technique from the dark ages of internet when most of the traffic was unencrypted (related risks were even published in [2010 by Collin Mulliner](http://www.mulliner.org/security/feed/random_tales_mobile_hacker.pdf)).
+The HTTP Header Enrichment is an ancient technique from the dark ages of internet when most of the traffic was unencrypted (related risks were even published in [2010 by Collin Mulliner](http://www.mulliner.org/security/feed/random_tales_mobile_hacker.pdf)).
 It should be abandoned as insecure and violating users' privacy.
 Meanwhile you have the options:
 * Do not use mobile internet.
 * If using mobile internet from a laptop browser, install HTTPS Everywhere extension.
 * Always use VPN.